gbouras13/dnaapler/README.md

 `dnaapler` requires only `MMseqs2 v13.45111` as an external dependency.

-Installation from conda is highly recommended as this will install `MMseqs2` automatically.
+Installation using `pixi` is highly recommended as this will install `MMseqs2` automatically.

-### Conda
+### Pixi

-`dnaapler` is available on bioconda.
+`dnaapler` is available on bioconda and can be installed globally using `pixi`:

 ```
-conda install -c bioconda dnaapler
+pixi global install dnaapler
 ```

 ### Pip